William Gage (15th-century landowner)

-William Gage (about 1447 – 16 February 1496/7) was a major landowner and the father of the Tudor courtier Sir John Gage KG.
+William Gage (about 1447 – 16 February 1496/7) was an English landowner and the father of the Tudor courtier John Gage.

 Early life

 William Gage was the elder son of Sir John Gage and his wife Eleanor St Clere.
 Three sources give slightly inconsistent indications about when William was born.
 His age was stated to be 25 years in evidence given about Easter 1473 in connection with a legal dispute relating to the manor of Lullingstone Castle, indicating that he was born in 1447 or 1448.
 An inquisition post mortem held in November 1486 following the death of Thomas Hoo stated that William was "aged 40 or more", which points to his year of birth being no later than 1446.
 The Visitation of Northamptonshire 1618-19 states that William was “30 yere old at the deth of his father” (which took place in 1475).

 Marriage and family

-In 1472 he married Agnes, daughter of Bartholomew Bolney, who was lord of the manor of Firle, Sussex.
+In 1472, he married Agnes, daughter of Bartholomew Bolney, who was lord of the manor of Firle, Sussex.
 William's will refers to an agreement between the couple at the time of their marriage that Agnes should enjoy various properties including the manor of Heighton St Clere during her life.
 On 13 June 1472, a settlement of Heighton St Clere and other lands in Sussex was made by John Gage on his son William and Agnes (William's wife), which indicates that the marriage took place on or close to that day.

 William and Agnes were the parents of: